About STErn

 Goals

-STErn, a German project (2020-2023), develops a political roadmap for the transformation towards a sustainable food system.
-The roadmap identifies short-, medium- and long-term courses of political action.
-The acronym STErn (meaning “STAR”) is based on the German name of the project „Sozial-ökologische Transformation des Ernährungssystems“, which translates to "Socio-ecological Transformation of the Food System").
+Within the project „Socio-ecological Transformation of the Food System“, policy recommendations for the transformation towards a sustainable food system were developed between October 2020 and September 2023.
+The recommendations include short-, medium- and long-term courses of political action.
+The acronym STErn (meaning „STAR“) is based on the German name of the project „Sozial-ökologische Transformation des Ernährungssystems“.

-• Further development of the organic food and farming sector: Scenarios and (further) development concepts for the organic food and farming sector are being elaborated.
-These are not only aimed at agricultural production, but encompass the entire value chain and strongly incorporate the experience of practitioners Based on these, recommendations for action will be formulated for policy-makers, scientists and practitioners.
+• Organic food and farming sector: Scenarios and development concepts for the organic food and farming sector were elaborated, which not only target agricultural production but encompass the entire value chain.
+Based on this, recommendations for action were derived for policy-makers, scientists, and practitioners.

-• Financial sector: The role of the financial sector in the transformation of the food system is analyzed as a cross-cutting issue.
-Based on this, proposals for determining sustainable investments in the food sector as well as proposals for improved financing of sustainable regional production and processing concepts will be developed.
+As a cross-cutting issue, the role of the financial sector in the transformation of the food system was analyzed .
+Based on this, proposals for determining sustainable investments in the food sector as well as suggestions for improved financing of sustainable regional production and processing concepts were developed.

-The development of the political roadmap is carried out in close dialogue with relevant actors in Germany, who are involved through interviews and workshops.
+The development of political recommendations was carried out in close dialogue with relevant actors in Germany, who were involved through interviews and workshops.

 Background